gudashashank/EqualEyes/README.md

 We collected a lot of object instances which describes more generic objects for higher educational stakeholder but we only trained on COCO 80 object categories as of now.

 Given a GPU which reduces training time, we could have experimented integrating multi-model approach more and could have increased vocabulary size to have more descriptive explanation of what is happening in the image.

-## **Future Works**
-We are still trying to work on the GPU issue, and we also raised a ticket with Microsoft regarding this.
-They have suggested a few ways  and we are working on them to get the GPU detected as a physical device.

-Our other future scope is to include more advanced vocabulary training as well as to incorporate at least 300 object categories.
-We want to increase the scope for stakeholders, and for our current users, we want to add more languages such as Italian, Spanish, and Dutch.
-Just translating English to the desired language through APIs wasn't perfect, so caption training with regional language annotation files is the next short-term goal.

-For the long term, given the resources, we wanted to publish this as an application with different screens and different models trained to address stakeholders.
-For instance, a page for botanists which has a BLIP or Vision Model (as they are high performing ones) with a wide diverse dataset of plant species.
-This could describe what species are present in an image or what it is similar to.
-It would be highly helpful for students in graduate schools to have an interactive learning experience.